Dealing with a stroke can be scary and stressful.

 Once the immediate emergency has been dealt with, you could be left with vision issues, trouble with movement, poor cognitive skills, and speech issues.

-If you or someone you care about is recovering from a stroke, seeking out speech therapy for adults in Austin could help you to regain your speech and language ability.
+If you or someone you care about is recovering from a stroke, seeking out speech therapy for adults could help you to regain your speech and language ability.

-Keep reading to learn how to recognize a stroke, and how a speech therapist can help.
+Keep reading to learn how to recognize a stroke, and how our speech therapy clinic can help.

 What Is A Stroke?